-Teachers can apply classical conditioning methods by creating a positive atmosphere in the classroom in order to help students.
+Teachers can apply classical conditioning methods by creating a positive atmosphere in the classroom in order to help students overcome anxiety or fear.
 By relating a situation that causes anxiety or nervousness, such as performing in front of an audience, with relaxed surroundings and supportive outcome, students learn new associations.
 Instead of feeling anxious in these situations, the student will learn to stay relaxed and calm.